oegea/dockovpn/PRIVACY_POLICY.md

 We do not collect any personally identifiable information.
 We do not sell any data to advertisers or third parties.

-### Privacy Improvements
+### Architectural Approach to Privacy

-One of the key motivations behind creating this fork was to enhance privacy by eliminating any potential collection of server IP addresses.
-While the original project's authors used a proprietary IP detection service with benevolent intentions (to avoid relying on third-party services that might collect data), this approach required users to trust that server IP addresses were not being logged or stored.

-This fork has been modified to use privacy-focused IP detection services from reputable providers such as Cloudflare and AWS.
-These services offer several privacy advantages:
+This fork takes a different architectural approach to IP address detection.
+Instead of using a dedicated service, it relies on privacy-focused IP detection services from large-scale infrastructure providers such as Cloudflare and AWS.

+**Important clarification**: This is not a criticism of the original project or its authors.
+It's simply a different design philosophy that the fork maintainer feels more comfortable with as a preventive measure.
+Both approaches have their merits.

+The rationale behind this architectural choice:

-- **Anonymity through scale**: Even if these providers maintain access logs, your server's IP address will be aggregated among millions of other users making similar requests across countless use cases
+- **Anonymity through scale**: These providers handle millions of requests daily across countless use cases, making individual server IP addresses indistinguishable in aggregate logs
-- **Context obscurity**: These large-scale providers cannot determine why an IP address is being detected, making it impossible to build a database specifically of servers running this VPN software
+- **Context obscurity**: Large-scale infrastructure providers cannot determine the specific purpose of IP detection requests, preventing the possibility of building targeted databases
-- **Industry reputation**: Both Cloudflare and AWS have established privacy policies and reputations to maintain
+- **Established privacy policies**: These providers have publicly documented privacy commitments and reputations to maintain

-By leveraging these widely-used infrastructure services, we eliminate the need to trust any single individual or small project with potentially sensitive information about your server deployment.
+This approach reflects a personal preference for distributing trust across established infrastructure providers rather than relying on any single service.
+It's a defensive design decision, not an indication of any actual privacy concerns with the original implementation.

+While we appreciate the good intentions behind creating a dedicated IP detection service that claims not to store logs, the inherent challenge is that only the service operators can truly verify this claim.
+This is not an accusation that logging has occurred—it's simply an acknowledgment that verification requires trust.
+The fork maintainer feels more comfortable using well-established infrastructure providers where the service purpose is general rather than VPN-specific.
+For details on the services used, see our implementation in the [codebase](https://github.com/oegea/dockovpn/blob/master/scripts/start.sh).

-We believe transparency and privacy by design are fundamental principles, especially for security-focused software like VPN servers.
+We believe transparency about these architectural decisions is important for security-focused software like VPN servers.